pogster/unidays-php/README.md

     class Program
     {
-        // UNiDAYS will provide your partnerId and key
+        // UNiDAYS will provide your partnerId and signingKey.
+The partnerId GUID needs to be Base64 encoded before passing it to the DirectTrackingDetailsBuilder
         $partnerId = "somePartnerId";
         $key = "someSigningKey";